ServiceClarity use case measuring the KPIs that matter through lean capture and reporting of cloud service metrics.

 The problem we solve:

-We help businesses make informed business decisions by proving timely reports on the Key Performance Indicators that matter.
+We help businesses make informed business decisions by proving timely reports on the best practice KPIs that matter.

 Rapidly growing technology companies increasingly rely on a multitude of cloud services to deliver their business.
 To get to market quickly they combine Software-as-a-Service bug trackers, service desks, project trackers, log aggregators and monitoring tools along with cloud hosting and storage.
 These cloud services give businesses the agility to react quickly to market opportunities but create a challenge for the operational staff who manage them.
 Senior executives and investors are demanding to know what is working and what is not but the range of cloud services makes this difficult.
 Without Key Performance Indicators the value of cloud services to the business is impossible to quantify.
 Only by measuring best practice KPIs across cloud services can processes be optimized to manage operational cost and increase profit.